1999 IGA SuperThrift Tennis Classic – Doubles

 The 1999 IGA SuperThrift Classic doubles was the doubles event of the fourteenth edition of the IGA SuperThrift Classic; a WTA Tier III tournament held in Oklahoma City, United States.
-Serena Williams and Venus Williams were the defending champions but did not compete that year.
+Serena Williams and Venus Williams were the reigning champions but did not compete that year.

 Lisa Raymond and Rennae Stubbs won in the final 6–3, 6–4 against Amanda Coetzer and Jessica Steck.